faizmalkani/appsite/README.md

 Demo: http://faizmalkani.github.io/appsite

 Easy to setup and deploy.
-Download the project as a zip, extract it, edit the HTML to match your app's details, and you're good to go!
+Download the project as a zip file, extract it, edit the HTML to match your app's details, and you're ready to go!

 Properties to be edited before publishing:
 - Page Title, Description, Keywods, Copyright and Author